trecollective/CryptoList/README.md

 * [Ethereum](https://www.amazon.com/Ethereum-Blockchains-Decentralized-Autonomous-Organizations/dp/1523930470) - Non-technical guide to understand blockchains.
 Mostly focused on Ethereum.
 * [The Age of Cryptocurrency](https://www.amazon.com/Age-Cryptocurrency-Blockchain-Challenging-Economic/dp/1250081556) - Insight into the modern financial system and the Bitcoin industry.
 ## Courses
+* [Rainmakers Academy Crypto Course](https://rainmakers.academy/crypto) - Free beginner step-by-step walkthrough of how to buy bitcoin and other crypto for absolute beginners.
+Created to make crypto easy for non-tech savvy individuals.
 * [Coursera Course](https://www.coursera.org/learn/cryptocurrency) - Telling what is special about Bitcoin and how it works at technical level.
 Created by Princeton University.
 * [Udemy Course](https://www.udemy.com/bitcoin-or-how-i-learned-to-stop-worrying-and-love-crypto) - The definitive guide to understand what the bitcoin is and why we should care about them.
 * [Khan's Academy Course](https://www.khanacademy.org/economics-finance-domain/core-finance/money-and-banking/bitcoin/v/bitcoin-what-is-it) - The very basics of how blockchain, Bitcoin and encryption works.